Film Something Funny For Money

 Comic Relief Event

 This was a fun fundraising event I organised for Comic Relief’s Red Nose Day.
-My aim was to create a wonderful, colourful spectacle in front of my favourite building in Oxford, the Radcliffe Camera.
+My aim was to create a wonderful, colourful spectacle in front of my favourite building in Oxford, the Radcliffe Camera, and raise money for a great cause in the process.
 Watch the final film below!

 I invited members of the public to ‘film something funny for money’ using a variety of stop motion techniques – from pixilation (animating people) to using cut outs and whiteboards.
 People were festooned in bright costumes as if by magic.
 Red noses were seen bouncing in mid air, before seemingly swallowed and digested.